ASSOCIATION OF TAXATION TECHNICIANS

-13.1 The Executive Director shall, approximately 6 months before the date of taking office, write to Council Members (apart from any Council Member who is an Office Holder) to invite them to stand if they so wish for the office of Vice President and advising them of the name of the person to whom such notice of interest so to stand should be given.
+13.1 The Chief Executive shall, approximately 6 months before the date of taking office, write to Council Members (apart from any Council Member who is an Office Holder) to invite them to stand if they so wish for the office of Vice President and advising them of the name of the person to whom such notice of interest so to stand should be given.

 13.3 If only one Council Member comes forward for election in accordance with clause 13.2 then that Council Member’s name shall be put to Council for approval.